rmetzler/bliki/wiki/dev/builds.md

   descriptor before it can compile anything.
 There must be affordances within the standard build that allow developers to describe the ways their build is different.
-Without this, you have to write what amounts to a second build tool to ensure that all the "extra" steps for certain projects happen.
+Without this, you have to write what amounts to a second build tool to ensure that all the “extra” steps for certain projects happen.
 * **Someone must understand it**.
 A build nobody understands is a time bomb: when it finally breaks (and it will), your project will be crippled until someone fixes it or, more likely, hacks around it.